Gain experience and education as you become eligible to take the Psychiatric Mental Health Nurse Practitioner exam.

 - Research has shown that teamwork across clinical specialties improves patient outcomes and D'Youville has created an environment that promotes a team-learning approach.
 D'Youville's unique interdisciplinary education lab offers the opportunity to practice treating patients (played by actors) alongside a team of students from seven other health care majors at the college — all under the supervision of a skilled instructor.

 - The nursing program at D'Youville reflects the institution’s mission to educate professionals who contribute to the world community through leadership and service to others.

 - D'Youville's Doctor of Nursing Practice (Psychiatric Mental Health Nurse Practitioner) program provides an ideal option to students interested in furthering their education after completion of their master's degree.

-- Active, unrestricted licensure as a registered nurse in New York state or Ontario if Canadian
+- Active, unencumbered licensure as a registered nurse in New York state or Ontario if Canadian.

 - Baccalaureate-level health assessment, pathophysiology and pharmacology courses or equivalent